 At the same time, carrying a high level of current assets enables a business to satisfy its customers more promptly and to offer them better choices.
 This can in itself lead to growth in sales volume and profits.

 If the increase in profits is better than the cost of funds invested in the larger current assets levels, a lower operating assets turnover ratio may be justified.
 Hence, maintaining the right level of operating assets in relation to the company’s turnover is of vital importance.

-The following data belongs to John Trading Concern:
+The following data were obtained from John Trading Concern:

-Calculate operating/current assets turnover ratio of John Trading Concern for the the year 2016.
+Required: Calculate the operating/current assets turnover ratio of the company for the year 2016.